Waves Photography That Captures The Eye

 Why A Metal Print Of A Wave Is Best

-Wave photos are best when they are printed using Dibond or Chromolux with the main difference between them being Dibond can have more a sheen to it while Chromolux is flatter more like traditional canvas.
+Wave photos are best when they are printed using Dibond or Chromaluxe with the main difference between them being Dibond can have more a sheen to it while Chromaluxe is flatter more like traditional canvas.
 Both great options depending on the room and look you're going for.
 Advantages of metal prints for fine art wave photos include:

-· HD Quality - both Dibond and Chromolux are high-definition wave prints
+· HD Quality - both Dibond and Chromaluxe are high-definition wave prints

 · Non-porous - can be hung in places with high amounts of humidity